 The International Fencing Federation (FIE) is recognized by the International Olympic Committee (IOC) as the world governing body of fencing.
-We are proud to be an Olympic sport since 1896 and to have 151 affiliated member federations all over the world.
-In 2013, the FIE celebrated its’ 100th anniversary.
+We are proud to be an Olympic sport since 1896 and to have 155 affiliated member federations all over the world.
+In 2013, the FIE celebrated its 100th anniversary.
 The FIE establishes the rules to which international competitions must be organized and oversees their implementation.

-The FIE is recognised by the IOC as the organization which governs the sport of fencing worldwide in accordance with the rules in Chapter 3 of the Olympic Charter*.
+The FIE is recognised by the IOC as the organization governing the sport of fencing worldwide in accordance with the rules in Chapter 3 of the Olympic Charter*.

 c) to establish Rules according to which international competitions must be organised;

 d) to organise the Open World Championships, as well as Junior, Cadet and Veteran World Championships;